mqhackett/bodleian/README.md

 Here!!

 # When!!
 In the background, as a side project throughout Q1 2022.
 That's the target for a POC

+!!
+USE PYTHON3